 The Ealing 12 monitoring site was installed around 10 m north of the Paddington Mainline just west of Southall Station in April 2011.
-The site operated for the period of the study and continued to measure NO_X/NO_2 and PM{10} until closure in January 2014.
+The site operated for the period of the study and continued to measure NO_x/NO_2 and PM{10} until closure in January 2014.
 The site was located on a residential road with no through traffic as shown in Figure 3.

 Diesel trains used all four tracks close to the monitoring site.
 The southerly pair of tracks were used for High Speed Trains (HST) to the west of England and Wales.
-The north pair of tracks were used by local trains including the diesel powered class 146 passenger trains and freight.
+The north pair of tracks were used by local trains including the diesel powered class 165/166 (Thames Turbo) passenger trains and freight.
+The north pair of tracks were also used by electric trains serving Heathrow Airport and although these have no exhaust emissions they might contribute to PM{10} from track and over head conductor wear.
 A small number of class 180 diesel trains run along with HST services on the southern tracks.
-These total five trainsets (Charles Buckingham, personal communication).